Plant nursery: Planting stock

 The propensity of a root system to develop new roots or extend existing roots cannot be determined by eye, yet it is the factor that makes or breaks the outcome of an outplanting operation.
 The post-planting development of roots or root systems of coniferous planting stock is determined by many factors, some physiological, some environmental.
 Unsatisfactory rates of post-planting survival unrelated to the morphology of the stock, led to attempts to test the physiological condition of planting stock, particularly to quantify the propensity to produce new root growth.
 New root growth can be assumed to be necessary for successful establishment of stock after planting, but although the thesis that RGC is positively related to field performance would seem to be reasonable, supporting evidence has been meager.

 The physiological condition of seedlings is reflected by changes in root activity.
 This is helpful in determining the readiness of stock for lifting and storing and also for outplanting after storage.
 Navratil (1982) reported a virtually perfect (R² = 0.99) linear relationship in the frequency of 3+0 white spruce white root tips longer than 10 mm with time in the fall at Pine Ridge Forest Nursery, Alberta, decreasing during a 3-week period to zero on October 13 in 1982.Root regenerating research with white spruce in Canada (Hambly 1973, Day and MacGillivray 1975, Day and Breunig 1997) followed similar lines to that of Stone's (1955) pioneering work in California.

 Simpson and Ritchie (1997) debated the proposition that root growth potential of planting stock predicts field performance; their conclusion was that root growth potential, as a surrogate for seedling vigor, can predict field performance, but only under such situations as site conditions permit.
 Survival after planting is only partly a function of an outplant's ability to initiate roots in test conditions; root growth capacity is not the sole predictor of plantation performance.

 Some major problems militate against greater use of RGC in forestry, including: unstandardized techniques; unstandardized quantification; uncertain correlation between quantified RGC and field performance; variability within given, nominally identical, kinds of planting stock; and the irrelevance of RGC test values determined on a sub-sample of a parent population that subsequently, before it is planted, undergoes any substantive physiological or physical change.
 In its present form, RGC testing is silviculturally useful chiefly as a means of detecting planting stock that, while visually unimpaired, is moribund.

 Seedling moisture content can be increased or decreased in storage, depending on various factors including especially the type of container and the kind and amount of moisture-retaining material present.
 When seedlings exceed 20 bars PMS in storage, survival after outplanting becomes problematical.
-The Relative Moisture Content of stock lifted during dry conditions can be increased gradually when stored in appropriate conditions.
-White spruce (3+0) packed in Kraft bags in northern Ontario increased RMC by 20% to 36% within 40 days.
+The relative moisture content (RMC) of stock lifted during dry conditions can be increased gradually when stored in appropriate conditions. white spruce (3+0) packed in Kraft bags in northern Ontario increased RMC by 20% to 36% within 40 days.